AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

 ## Control of muscles - NMJ
 The neuromuscular junction (NMJ) on a cellular level Stuff about muscles (stretching and depolarization of muscle cells)

+### Motor units & motor pools
+Groups of organized muscles
+Motor neuron and the muscle fibers it innervates Groups of motor unites work together to coordinate contractions within a single muscle A motor pool is all of the individual neurons that innervate a single muscle

+Motoneurons are the only neurons that innervate skeletal muscles.
+When and only when a motoneuron fires does a skeletal muscle contract.

 ## Reflexes  & spinal cord control
 (knee jerk reflex) and central pattern generators (mostly for walking, decerebrate cat prep)